Campaign finance legislation is based on the premise that money is a significant factor in electoral success.

 - public financial support (reimbursement of eligible expenses and tax credits for contributions)

 In 2012, the EFA was rewritten in plain language to make the law more accessible to the public.
-Along with the re-write, the new legislation changed the way in which the annual allowance to registered parties administered and introduced new third party legislation.
+Further changes to the legislation came into force in 2017.

 In this section you can learn about the financial responsibilities of registered parties, leadership contestants, candidates, constituency associations, official agents, auditors and others.